Thousands of transgender troops' lives are about to change radically. But the military still hasn't figured out the details.

 SPART*A and other advocacy groups have escalated their outreach and support.
 On Monday, several transgender service members and lawyers, including Hash, Fram, and Stehlik, visited Capitol Hill to appeal directly to senators for support.
 Blevins told Mother Jones they had at least 46 meetings with Senate staffers, most of them just by dropping into their office.
 “The reception has been very warm actually,” he said.
 “We haven’t had a cold meeting yet.”

 House Democrats denounced the transgender ban in a non-binding resolution last month, but significant obstacles remain in the Senate.
 Sen. James Inhofe (R-Okla.), chairman of the powerful Senate Armed Services Committee, told Defense News in November that he is “opposed to having them serving in the military.”
-Only two members of Congress—Anthony Brown (D-Md.) and Joe Kennedy (D-Mass.)—attended a rally outside the Capitol on Wednesday, which included speakers like McGowan and Shannon Minter, an attorney fighting the transgender ban in federal court.
+Only three members of Congress—Anthony Brown (D-Md.), Gil Cisneros (D-CA), and Joe Kennedy (D-Mass.)—attended a rally outside the Capitol on Wednesday, which included speakers like McGowan and Shannon Minter, an attorney fighting the transgender ban in federal court.

 “It’s easy to dismiss a group of people you’ve never met,” Stehlik says.
 It’s the reason she joined four other trans service members in February for a hearing before the House Armed Services Committee’s subcommittee on military personnel.
 They made history as the first-ever transgender service members to testify before Congress.